uib-perturbation-theory/QNMToolkit/README.md

   - `generic-waveforms.ipynb`: Time-domain evolution of the Regge–Wheeler equation and extraction of waveforms at a fixed observer location.
   - `theoretical-qnecs.ipynb`: Computation of quasi-normal excitation coefficients (QNECs) using both asymptotic approximations and the Leaver wavefunction, for the fundamental mode and higher overtones.
   - `numerical-qnecs.ipynb`: Extraction of QNECs directly from numerical waveforms.
-  - `waveform-reconstruction.ipynb`: Reconstruction of waveforms using the computed QNECs, illustrating the contribution of individual modes.

 - **`rw_solver/`**
   Python implementation of a time-domain solver for the Regge–Wheeler equation.
 This module provides the numerical infrastructure used to evolve perturbations, including: